Thank you for your service to Virginia Tech

 Retirees are eligible for free parking.
 To obtain your free parking permit. visit the Parking Services Office, located at 605 Research Center Drive.

 The Virginia Tech Retirees Association provides retired employees with the opportunity to remain engaged with each other and the Virginia Tech community.
 This organization is open to all retired faculty, staff, their spouses, and the spouses of deceased retirees.
-Members have the opportunity to attend association sponsored luncheons and other events throughout the year For more information about the Virginia Tech Retirees Association, contact Lauren Hand at 540-231-4420.
+Members have the opportunity to attend association sponsored luncheons and other events throughout the year For more information about the Virginia Tech Retirees Association, contact Jesse Lippard at 540-231-4420.

 Virginia Retirement System (VRS)